Cassetteboy: Early work

 The duo formed in the mid-1990s as a hobby, making mixtapes for friends.
 They started adding humorous material between music, which ultimately took up so much time that they moved over to comedy full-time.
 Their initial appearance was on the Di and Dodi Do Die 7" Record released in 2000 on the Spymania offshoot Barry's Bootlegs, owned by a mysterious character known as Barry Evans, thought to be a pseudonym.
 As well as producing two albums of their own, they have recorded on an album with DJ Rubbish entitled Inside A Whale's Cock Vol 1, which includes humorous cover versions of songs by Alanis Morissette and Jennifer Lopez (a skiffle cover of "Jenny from the Block"), along with a parodical take on a song by The Streets.

+In 2002 they released The Parker Tapes, which included the song "Fly Me To New York", a satirical political swipe at the 9/11 bombing, which includes Frank Sinatra's voice cut up to create the dialog.
+Joliver is a cut up of various Jamie Oliver samples, proclaiming himself to be a 'tosser', whilst 'Nogged Out with Sharon Davies' transforms David Bowie's 'Space Oddity' to hilarious effect.
+'Pasta Rasta's Camo Visor Advisor (Revised)' is a cut up version of the song 'Camouflage' by Stan Ridgeway.
+'Old Time Romantic Doves' chops up Lee Dorsey's 'Get Out My Life, Woman', whilst 'Dancing with Manatees' uses elements of Aphex Twin's 'Every Day'.
+Other sample sources include The Fall, Doctor Who, The Professionals, Madonna, many television advertisements, Coronation Street, The Smiths, BBC News, and St Winifred's School Choir, although cataloguing every sample used on the album is a near-impossible task.
+In addition to this, the album contains several longer, hip-hop inspired loops as interludes.
+The album received a favourable review in the New Musical Express upon release.

 Their 2008 album, Carry On Breathing, was a concept album that "tells the story of human life through the medium of EastEnders samples".
+It contains the usual mix of samples from a variety of sources, including EastEnders, Doctor Who, American Dad!, The Simpsons, and many other samples taken from British Television and radio broadcasts.
+Cassetteboy disclosed the names of the band members shortly before the release of this album.
+Three of the track titles refer to the book Earth Inc., written by Michael Bollen.

 In 2008, Bolton released Earth Inc., a satirical novel about consumerism.
 The book took six and a half years to write.